josiahod/Packet-Analyzer/README.md

 6. Enter number of packets to capture

 Snapshot Feature:
-Save captured packets into a text file and view them back by opening them under Store Snapshots
+Save captured packets into a text file and view them back by opening them under the "Store Snapshots" folder

 Filtering Feature:
 Filters packets by protocol.
 TCP, UDP, DNS, ARP supported.